Korean: Language, Literature, Culture (including courses in English)

 • CAS LK 216: Second-Year Korean for Heritage Speakers

-Undergraduate Prerequisites: (CASLK116) or equivalent proficiency, or consent of instructor. - Continues from CAS LK 116.
-Designed for students who are fluent in spoken Korean but need more practice in grammar, reading, and writing.
-Review of contemporary Korean media presentations and composition.
-Comprehensive coverage of second-year Korean grammar, reading, writing, and speaking.
-Successful completion of CAS LK 216 fulfills the CAS second language requirement.
+Undergraduate Prerequisites: (CASLK 116) or equivalent proficiency, or consent of instructor. - Continues from CASLK 116.
+Accelerated one-semester course covering second-year Korean for students fluent in spoken Korean but need more practice in grammar, reading, and writing Provides comprehensive coverage of second-year Korean grammar, reading, writing, and speaking; explores aspects of students’ Korean heritage.
+Successful completion of CASLK 216 fulfills the CAS second language requirement.
 Effective Fall 2018, this course fulfills a single unit in the following BU Hub area: Global Citizenship and Intercultural Literacy.
-Effective Fall 2020, this course fulfills a single unit in the following BU Hub areas: The Individual in Community, Global Citizenship and Intercultural Literacy.
+Effective Fall 2020, this course fulfills a single unit in the following BU Hub areas: Global Citizenship and Intercultural Literacy, The Individual in Community.

 • Global Citizenship and Intercultural Literacy